 How Long Can a Puppy Hold Its Pee at Night

-Surprisingly, puppies can hold their pee at night longer than daytime!
-If your dog has learned to sleep well through the night, it will not need as many potty breaks as it would during the day.
-Furthermore, a puppy’s metabolism slows down, and urine is not produced in as much quantity as it is during the day.
-So, in most cases, a dog holds its bladder overnight for about 6 to 8 hours.
+It’s important to know how long puppies can hold their pee since they are often left unsupervised at night.
+Surprisingly, puppies can hold their pee longer at night than during the day!
+If your puppy has learned to sleep through the night, it won’t need as many potty breaks as it would during the day.
+This is because a puppy’s metabolism slows down, and it produces less urine at night.
+Typically, puppies can hold their bladder for 6 to 8 hours overnight.

-However, we would like to emphasize that this applies only to dogs that have learned to sleep through the night.
-To ensure that your puppy can hold its pee at night for much longer, pet owners should restrict their puppy’s liquid intake two hours before bedtime.
+However, this only applies to puppies who have learned to sleep through the night.
+To help your puppy hold its pee for longer at night, make sure to limit its liquid intake two hours before bedtime.

 How Often Should Puppies Pee